Snyokabi1/SQL-Evaluated-Project/README.md

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
 (discuss challenges you faced in the project)

-Not knowing the significance of the missing values,and their potential impact on the results
+Not knowing the significance of  missing data values,and their potential impact on the results

 ## Future Goals
 (what would you do if you had more time?)